zathras/jovial_svg/README.md

 as application resources alongside the library, and not used as a publication format.

+## Related Work

+There's a good discussion of Flutter and vector graphics at https://flutter.dev/go/vector-graphics.
+It includes a list of alternatives to SVG for various use-cases.
+Especially if you're creating your own assets, one of those alternatives might be worth considering.

 ## Internal Documentation

 There's a high-level overview of the source code in the repo, in